-Relevant foundation degree/HND subjects include agricultural and horticultural sciences.
+Relevant foundation degree and HND subjects include agricultural and horticultural sciences.

 Although the opportunity to work at a basic level in horticulture is still open to all, it is now more common for new entrants to have a horticultural qualification.
-There is a wide range of non-degree level qualifications available, including certificates and diplomas.
+There are a range of non-degree level qualifications available, including certificates and diplomas.

 - organic production.

 Beginners' courses are also available for those thinking of a career in horticulture.
 For details of courses, see the Lantra CourseFinder.